b3rendsh/msx-ram-serial/README.md

 Fit a jumper to JP1 or JP2 to provide +5V to the connected device (default not fitted) e.g. for usage with an ESP01 + adapter module.

 Jumpers JP3 and JP4 determine the I/O port range:
 Connect the upper 2 pins for 0x80 to 0x8F
 Connect the lower 2 pins for 0x20 to 0x2F

+Note: the PV16552 FIFO buffers are not usable in polled mode.

 ### Build instructions